-This process cannot be undone; all user and custom settings will be lost.
+WARNING: This process cannot be undone; all user and custom settings will be lost.

 - 1. Click the System tab. - 2.
+Select General Settings from the drop-down menu. - 3.
 Click the Restore All Camera Defaults button to restore the camera's factory default settings.